fmalina/revisions-blocl/activism/thelongdepression.md

 sooner.

 The journey to a new monetary system is likely to be long and painful.
-There is no simple alternative, and yet what we have now clearly isn’t working.
+There is no simple alternative, and yet what we have now clearly isn't working.
 Once a new system is agreed, the global economy will have a new anchor.
 It will be more stable, and should be able to start growing faster again.
 But it may take a decade or more to get there. [\*](#ASIN:B006JY45ZC;LOC:922)